Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 AreaSearch released postcode level ATO data for financial year 2022 on Chatswood (West) - Lane Cove North.
-The median income among taxpayers was $66,193 with an average of $108,547.
+The median income among taxpayers was $66,193, with an average of $108,547.
 Nationally, this is exceptionally high compared to Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth since financial year 2022, current estimates as of September 2025 would be approximately $74,540 (median) and $122,235 (average).
-Census 2021 income data shows Chatswood (West) - Lane Cove North ranks highly nationally for household, family, and personal incomes, between the 88th and 92nd percentiles.
-Income analysis reveals that 30.4% of residents earn $1,500-$2,999 weekly, similar to the metropolitan region at 30.9%.
-A substantial proportion, 41.3%, earns above $3,000 weekly, indicating strong economic capacity.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for September 2025 would be approximately $74,540 (median) and $122,235 (average).
+Census 2021 income data shows household, family and personal incomes all rank highly in Chatswood (West) - Lane Cove North, between the 88th and 92nd percentiles nationally.
+Income analysis reveals that 30.4% of residents earn $1,500 - $2,999 weekly, mirroring the metropolitan region where 30.9% occupy this bracket.
+A substantial proportion, 41.3%, earn above $3,000 per week, indicating strong economic capacity throughout the suburb.
 High housing costs consume 17.0% of income, but strong earnings place disposable income at the 86th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income